• Skip to primary navigation

 Doctors may use forceps or vacuum extractors to pull the baby from the womb, especially with complications.
 However, using too much force can physically damage the head and brain.

-The Consequences of Infant Brain Damage
+What Are the Consequences of Infant Brain Damage?

 Brain damage in an infant can also cause issues like behavioral challenges, developmental delays, and physical impairments that may include partial paralysis.